On a budget in Bulgaria? You'll love Sofia! Sofia budget travel means your money goes a long, long way.

 Plenty of free tours

-Every day, rain or shine, holiday or not, you can join in a free tour of Sofia with the 365 Association at 11am or 6pm.
+Every day, rain or shine, holiday or not, you can join in a free tour of Sofia with the 365 Association at 11:00 AM.
 Just show up by the lions at the Palace of Justice and join in the fun.
 My tour lasted just over 2 hours, covered all the main attractions, and included lots of history and culture.
 It was a great introduction to the city and to Bulgarians themselves - the guides were friendly, welcoming, and helpful.
+(You can also pay a small fee to enjoy a tour about Communist history - it's super interesting and a unique way to see the city.)

 Other organizations also offer free cycling tours and free hiking tours (with a small surcharge to pay for transportation).
 Of course, free doesn't really mean FREE - if you enjoy your experience a donation is appreciated, sometimes even expected.
 But it does mean that budget travelers have flexibility and it makes for a very affordable travel activity.